The MPO maintains presentations and materials from past events for the benefit of its member governments, community partners and the public.

 The Iowa economy, like the rest of the country, is undergoing profound change.
 Technology innovation is creating exciting opportunities for new and existing businesses across industries, yet many of these new business models are testing the foundations of public policy.
 Understanding where we are headed is a critical part of successful community and economic development.

 Maureen Collins is a trainer, speaker and author specializing in community economic development, entrepreneurship and technology innovation.
-Before launching her own firm, she served in progressive, senior-level roles at the University of Northern Iowa in entrepreneurship outreach and technology transfer.

 Speakers Mick Cornett and Jeff Speck

 Oklahoma City Mayor Mick Cornett and city planner and urban designer Jeff Speck presented in Des Moines in March 2015 on the benefits of walkable cities as part of The Tomorrow Plan 2015 Speaker Series.